InnerSourceCommons/InnerSourceLearningPath/contributor/outline.md

 ## The Contribution Ethos

-Is there a pithy statement that can sum up the contribution mindset?

   - A contributing mindset starts with a shared use mindset.
     - When you have technical needs that are outside of the domain of your project, look around to see if there is a shared solution that you can use.